 The Strategy Pyramid helps you to develop a common vision and mission together with your team.
 Furthermore, it also facilitates defining the guidelines and milestones necessary to reach your objectives.
 The common core values serve as a starting point throughout the process.
 Further, the Strategy Pyramid allows you to differentiate between the internal perspective (employee and shareholder view) and the external perspective (customer and partner view).

 For more information, see Data Strategy Design.

 In order to define a corporate strategy, it’s important to involve all decision-makers as well as all other stakeholders who are directly involved in the strategy’s implementation.
 These are, for example, shareholders, managing directors, senior management, and employees‘ representatives.
 Start with a joint workshop, preferably facilitated by an independent, for example, an external moderator, using this Strategy Pyramid Canvas.
 The workshop’s objective is to develop a common understanding of the company’s objective, the right direction, and the shortest path to reach the objective.
 By reaching consensus and clarity in the team regarding the strategy, you ensure the support of your shareholders, employees, partners, and customers as well as the understanding of the whole team.

 Step 1 of 5

-Start with the core values: which ethical, moral, social or economical values does your team stand for?
+Start with the core values: which ethical, moral, social, or economical values does your team stand for?
 What’s important to you?
 First, collect proposals and let the workshop’s participants tell examples in which a core value helps to solve a conflict and leads to a decision based on the value.
-Let the team discuss the values afterwards and subsequently select those values on which the team agrees.
+Let the team discuss the values afterward and subsequently select those values on which the team agrees.
 As an option, you can also think about catchy slogans for each of the values.